Mregojos/MRegojos/README.md

 ## About me 😄
-✨ My name is Matt and I am an engineer.
+✨ Hi there.
+My name is Matt and I am an engineer.
 I graduated with a degree in Electronics Engineering and now I am fully focused on Technology.
 I love learning different things and want to learn more about the world and the universe and beyond.
 My MBTI is INTP.

 ✨ I am currently working on my portfolio, organizing and migrating them to GitHub.

 ✨ My interests and focus areas are learning and building modern data stacks, cloud infrastructure, data processing, CI/CD pipelines, machine learning systems, and security protection.

 ✨ Fun fact: I love Canada, technology, and learning.

+✨ My happy places: Being with my family, learning everything, watching my favorite shows like FRIENDS, One Piece, Detective Conan, and watching walking and driving tour around Canada and the world.

 My Interests > **Data | AI/ML | Cloud | DevOps | SRE | Cybersecurity**